albertp007/FSound/README.md

   |> playWave 44100.0 1.0;;
   ```

-* Modulate amplitude of white noise with an LFO and pass through a low-pass filter - A crude simulation to the sound of waves
+* Modulate amplitude of white noise with an LFO and pass through a low-pass filter - A crude simulation to the sound of waves - [Listen] (https://cdn.rawgit.com/albertp007/FSound/master/samples/noiseLfo.mp3)

   ```
   open FSound.Signal;;